-After the initial evaluation at Pawsitive Steps Rehabilitation & Therapy for Pets, our certified rehabilitation veterinarian will develop a session of hands-on exercises specific to your pet's condition.
+After the initial evaluation at Pawsitive Steps Rehabilitation & Sports Medicine, our certified rehabilitation veterinarian will develop a session of hands-on exercises specific to your pet's condition.
 Exercises are performed under close supervision by our rehabilitation expert, which allows for the careful monitoring of each patient's progress.
 Exercises using physioballs, cavaletti rails, balance boards, trampolines, and ramps will often be part of a typical therapy session.
 Home exercise programs can also be developed to help with patient progress between visits.

 Part of your pet's exercise session might also include the underwater treadmill to increase blood flow and loosen joints, cryotherapy to reduce inflammation, and moist heat therapy and massage to increase circulation and muscle flexibility.

 Who can benefit from therapeutic exercise and rehabilitation medicine?

 Although a large number of rehab patients are elderly pets and post-op patients, Pawsitive Steps has much to offer canine and feline athletes as well.
 Fitness programs can be developed to promote core body health and increase muscle strength.
 Maintaining good physical condition in the off-season can help to prevent injury, increase flexibility, and improve performance.